-9-1-1 Public Safety Emergency Communications Specialist are the vital link between citizens and the police, fire, and EMS responders.
-Emergency Communications Specialist dispatch public safety calls received through 9-1-1 lines and other sources.
+9-1-1 Public Safety Emergency Communications Specialists are the vital link between citizens and the police, fire, and EMS responders.
+Emergency Communications Specialists dispatch public safety calls received through 9-1-1 lines and other sources.
 Emergency and Non-Emergency calls for services are processed and prioritized by the Emergency Communications Specialist and dispatched over the radio, phone, and computer technology to responding agencies.
-Emergency Communications Specialist are trained professionals that can handle police, fire, and medical emergency related incidents.
+Emergency Communications specialists are trained professionals that can handle police, fire, and medical emergency-related incidents.
 They must be able to process calls for service obtaining detailed information while assigning and updating responders assigned to the call.
 These actions must be concise and accurate as seconds count during an emergency.

 - At least eighteen years of age